QuickBooks Blog

 Using accounting formulas to monitor your company’s financial health

-A thorough accounting system and a well-maintained general ledger helps assess your company’s financial health accurately.
-There are many more formulas that you can use, but the eight covered in this article are undoubtedly key for a profitable business.
+A thorough accounting system and a well-maintained general ledger help accurately assess your company’s financial health.
+There are many more formulas that you can use, but the 11 we covered in this article are undoubtedly key for a profitable business.

 Although these equations seem straightforward, they can become more complicated in reality.
-Many small business owners find it much more challenging to balance the right side of the equation with the left side of the equation, when factoring in the potentially hundreds of accounts they have in their company.
+Many small business owners find it much more challenging to balance the right side of the equation with the left side when factoring in the potentially hundreds of accounts they have in their company.

-Fortunately, you don’t have to worry about it as small business accounting software can help.
+Fortunately, you don’t have to worry about it, as accounting software can help.
 All you need to do is enter your business transactions.
 Your accounting software will then crunch the numbers so that you can analyze your business’s health.
-The more knowledge you have regarding your finances, the more efficiently you can run your business and make profit.

 Recommended for you